clear-code/certimporter/README.md

 Supported certs are "PEM" format files, converted from DER X509 files.
 You must put files with a suffix ".crt", ".cer", or ".pem".
-Sample certs are avialable at ./doc/*.pem
+Sample certs are avialable at ./doc/*.pem in the repository.

 Cert types are automatically detected.
 However, you can override the type via preferences.
-Sample configurations are avialable at ./doc/sample.js
+Sample configurations are avialable at ./doc/sample.js in the repository.

 ## Security exceptions

 If you put security exceptions for a cert file as "<the nmae of the cert file>.override" into the directory same to the cert file, then exceptions defined in the file will be automatically applied.
-Sample configurations are avialable at ./doc/newcert.pem.override
+Sample configurations are avialable at ./doc/newcert.pem.override in the repository.